Open Accessibility Menu

 Hide

-Treatment for Painful Joint Inflammation
+Understanding Sacroiliitis and Painful Joint Inflammation

 Sacroiliitis is the inflammation of the sacroiliac (SI) joints that connect the pelvis and lower spine.
 This condition can cause pain in the lower back, hips, buttocks, and thighs.
 Over time, sacroiliitis tends to become worse, often interfering with mobility.